u-blox/c030-dev/driver/low-power-sleep/README.md

 This class provides an API to assist with low power behaviour on an STM32F437 micro.
 If you need to operate from battery for any significant period, or are mains powered and don't want to take the planet down with you, you should design your code with this in mind.
+This library uses the https://developer.mbed.org/users/Sissors/code/WakeUp/ library and so could be extended to support all of the MCUs that library supports.

 The principle is that the STM32F437 is put into Stop mode (typical current consumption 230 uA @ 1.8 V), where the main clocks are stopped and it is running from the internal 32 kHz oscillator.
 Wake-up from this state is achieved using an alarm from the RTC.
 Since lack of a clock involves suspending the RTOS and the RTOS uses microsecond timing in a uint32_t variable, the maximum sleep time is 4294 seconds, or just over 1 hour.
 However, intermediate wake-ups are handled internally by this library in order to permit sleep times of up to one month.